 In 1410 the united armies of Poland and Lithuania defeated the Teutonic Order of the Knights of the Cross in the Battle of Grunwald.
-Victory was so complete that the "Drang nach Osten" was stopped and Poland had four hundred years of peace.
-The lesson should not be forgotten: partial or unexploited victories over the Germans, give only short-lived and precarious peace.
+By that victory the "Drang nach Osten" was stopped, but that great Polish success was unexploited and it was not before another war of 13 years, which Poland had to fight in the middle of the century, that she could enjoy three hundred years of almost uninterrupted peace from the German side. lesson should not be forgotten: partial or unexploited victories over the Germans, give only short-lived and precarious peace.